There’s no doubt that the relationship between influencer and audience is pivotal.

 And don’t just skim the content, be an active participant, too.
 Like their posts, comment authentically, but only when you’re confident that it adds value.
 This way, they’ll remember you when you begin your official outreach.

-When you begin outreach, write like you’re talking to a good friend about good news.
+When you begin reaching out to contact influencers, write like you’re talking to a good friend about good news.
 Your initial emails should be about introducing yourself, conveying that you’re looking for an (ideally) long-term relationship, gauging their interest in a potential relationship and hearing any thoughts they have about the audience fit.

 2. Build influencer relationships